AIgree

 source ↗

-• Most disputes must go through informal notice first and then individual JAMS arbitration, with class actions and jury trials waived except for limited exceptions.
+• Most disputes must go through Target’s informal notice process and then binding individual arbitration under FAA rules, with a class action and jury trial waiver.

 Privacy Policy